Planning Obligations (Section 106)

 Planning obligations are used to ensure new developments provide the required services, infrastructure and amenities to serve new and existing communities.

 The legislative justification for planning obligations is set out in Section 106 of the Town and Country Planning Act 1990, as amended by Section 12 of the Planning and Compensation Act 1991.
 A planning obligation which, can take the form of a Unilateral Undertaking a Section 106 Agreement or a Section 38 or 278 Agreement, is a legal agreement between a local authority and a developer or landowner.
 Usually planning obligations are formally registered as land charges which, means that if the development site is sold the planning obligation remains a legal agreement between the new land owner and the local authority.

 Planning obligations enable a council to secure funding contributions towards services, infrastructure and amenities in order to support and facilitate a proposed development.

-The requirements of a Section 106 obligation will vary according to the size, impact and nature of the proposed development.
-At Malvern Hills District Council, our planning officers rely on the adopted Malvern Hills District Local Plan 2006 as well as Supplementary Planning Documents (SPDs) to inform applicants of the requirements for their particular development proposals.
+The requirements of a planning obligation will vary according to the size, impact and nature of the proposed development.
+At Malvern Hills District Council, planning officers rely on the South Worcestershire Development Plan (SWDP) as well as Supplementary Planning Documents (SPDs) to inform applicants of the requirements for their particular development proposals.

-Planning officers will not ask for any contribution unless it relates 'fairly' to the development.
+Planning officers will not ask for any contribution unless it meets the statutory tests.
 If a developer offers any unrelated contribution as an inducement, planning officers will disregard this when determining the application.

 For example, it may not be proper for a local planning authority to seek contributions towards the development of a public swimming pool arising from an application for a supermarket development.
 However, it may be appropriate to expect a supermarket developer to contribute towards highway improvements.